varnerlab/CHEME-5800-Labs-Fall-2025/labs/week-1/L1b/README.md

 julia --version
 ```

-> If you cannot use juliaup, download the Julia installer/tarball [from julialang.org](https://julialang.org/install/) and add the `.../bin` directory to your PATH manually (see §6 and Appendix).
+> If you cannot use juliaup, download the Julia installer/tarball [from julialang.org](https://julialang.org/install/) and add the `.../bin` directory to your PATH manually (see below).

 Note: some environments or institutional policies disallow piping a remote script directly to `sh`.
 If that applies to you, download the juliaup installer or the Julia tarball directly from https://julialang.org and follow the manual installation instructions instead.